pthom/fiatlight_doc/docs/flgt/_sources/intro_source.md

 *Expressive Code, Instant Applications*

-Fiatlight **bridges the gap between code and UI**, allowing you to turn ideas into **fully functional prototypes in minutes**.
-It **automates UI generation** for functions and structured data, making prototyping and fine-tuning faster and easier.
+Fiatlight bridges the gap between code and UI, allowing you to turn ideas into **fully functional applications in minutes**.
+It **automates UI generation** for functions and structured data, making **prototyping faster and easier**.

 > *For technical readers:*
 >